Which car models can I charge with the go-e Charger?

 If you have recently purchased a go-e Charger, the supplied RFID chip has already been programmed.
 However, if you would like to teach in another RFID chip, you need to open the go-e app and select ‘Authentication required’ under ‘Access control’ in the security settings.
 Then click on ‘RFID chips’, select one of the free RFID accounts and give it a name if required.

-In the next step, hold the new RFID chip to the RFID reader of the go-e Charger (Gemini (2.0) series: below the go-e logo).
+In the next step, hold the new RFID chip to the RFID reader of the go-e Charger below the go-e logo (for the Gemini (2.0) series) or the RFID symbol (for the PRO series).
 Five red LEDs should now light up at 12 o'clock.
 As soon as these light up on the charger, click on the ‘Connect RFID chip’ button in the app.
 The five red LEDs should now have disappeared and the five green LEDs should light up instead.

 Your new RFID chip has now been successfully paired.